Maison-de-la-Simulation/parallel-advection/benchmark/README.md

 # Running benchmarks
-This section is part of the reproductibility initiative of SC24.
+This section is part of the reproductibility initiative.
 Benchmark are implemented using the [google benchmark](https://github.com/google/benchmark/) microbenchmark suite.

 ## Prerequisites